embedded-office/canopen-stack/docs/_api_object/co-obj-rd-value.md

     :
 ```

-Note: The example shows a read access with the knowledge, that the addressed object entry is independent from the node ID.
-To be independent from this knowledge, the API function `CONmtGetNodeId()` may be used to get the current node ID.
+Note: The example shows the read access with the knowledge, that the addressed object entry is independent of the node ID.
+To be independent of this knowledge, the API function `CONmtGetNodeId()` may be used to get the current node ID.